vonodiripsa/monai-3D-segmentation/brats-mri-segmentation-segresnet/docs/deploy.md

-# Run the MONAI Demo
+# Run the MONAI Tutorial on Azure ML

 In this tutorial, you will: